graphcore-research/bess-kge/_sources/API_ref/bess.rst.txt

 .. figure:: ../images/batch_together.jpg
    :width: 700px
    :align: center

-   **Figure 2**. *Left*: a batch is made of :math:`n^2=9` blocks, each containing the same number of triples.
-The head embeddings of triples in block :math:`(i,j)` are stored on worker :math:`i`, the tail embeddings on worker :math:`j`, for :math:`i,j = 0,1,2`. *Right*: the negative entities used to corrupt triples in block :math:`(i,j)` are sampled in equal number from all of the :math:`n` shards (possibly with padding at inference time).
+   **Figure 2**. *Left*: A batch is made up of :math:`n^2=9` blocks, each containing the same number of triples.
+The head embeddings of triples in block :math:`(i,j)` are stored on worker :math:`i`, the tail embeddings on worker :math:`j`, for :math:`i,j = 0,1,2`. *Right*: the negative entities used to corrupt triples in block :math:`(i,j)` are sampled in equal numbers from all of the :math:`n` shards (possibly with padding at inference time).
 In this example, negative samples are constructed by corrupting tails.

-This batch cook-up scheme allows us to balance workload and communication across workers.
+This batching scheme allows us to balance workload and communication across workers.
 First, each worker needs to gather the same number of embeddings from its on-chip memory, both for positive and negative samples.
-These include the embeddings neeeded by the worker itself, and the embeddings needed by its peers.
+These include the embeddings needed by the worker itself, and the embeddings needed by its peers.

 .. figure:: ../images/gather.jpg
    :width: 650px
    :align: center

    **Figure 3**.
-The required embeddings are gathered from the IPUs’ SRAM.
+The required embeddings are gathered from the IPU SRAM.
 Each worker needs to retrieve the head embeddings for :math:`n` positive triple blocks, and the same for tail embeddings (the :math:`3 + 3` triangles of same colour in :ref:`Figure 2 (left) <figure2>`).